-Philanthropy and Nonprofit Organizations (Lecture, Fall 2016, Fall 2017; syllabus): Most moral and religious frameworks uphold some form of benevolence and charity.
+Philanthropy and Nonprofit Organizations (Lecture, Fall 2016, Fall 2017; Fall 2018): Most moral and religious frameworks uphold some form of benevolence and charity.
 However, societies have different ways of thinking about the roles of philanthropy and nonprofit organizations.
 This course investigates the nature of philanthropy and nonprofit organizations and their influence on civil society.
 We will consider different sociological approaches to charitable giving and apply them to substantive topics, such as competing philosophies of giving and the relationship between philanthropic and state-sponsored programs.
 We will also address issues of social responsibility that arise when corporate actors engage in philanthropic work.
 As a culminating active learning exercise, students will identify and evaluate nonprofits as potential donation recipients, and will assess the impact a donation would make for those organizations.

 - Social Trauma and Collective Identity (Seminar, Spring 2017; syllabus): Even though trauma is often a personal experience, it can also affect groups, regions, and even whole nations.
 This course explores the notion of social trauma by focusing on its emergence, commemoration, and transmission in different societies.
 How do ideas of trauma stay constant across generations?
 And what are the consequences of these processes in a variety of sites such as politics, social activism, art, and domestic life?
 The main analytic assignment enables students to further explore a site of their choice that represents collective trauma.
 Upon collection of primary evidence, students will analyze their case using the concepts and readings covered in class.

 Contact me for a full teaching portfolio.